-BC and ON Cobalt Prospects - Share Purchase Agreement and Staking
+ON Cobalt Prospects - Share Purchase Agreement and Staking

-On July 22, 2016, the Company entered into a share purchase agreement (the "Cobalt Locaters SPA") with four arm's length vendors (the "Vendors") to purchase 100% of the issued and outstanding shares of Cobalt Locaters Inc., which holds a 100% interest in two cobalt prospects in B.C. (the "Purcell Cobalt Prospect") and a 50% interest in four cobalt prospects in Ontario (the "Coleman Cobalt Prospect", the "Bucke Cobalt Prospect", the "Hector Cobalt Prospect", and the "Johnson Cobalt Prospect").
-The acquisition has been accounted for as an asset acquisition.
-In August 2016, the Company paid \$20,000 cash and issued 4,800,000 shares (issued at a value of \$816,000) to the Vendors pursuant to the Cobalt Locaters SPA.
-Cobalt Locaters Inc. became a wholly-owned subsidiary of the Company.
-The acquisition costs had been split evenly between these six cobalt properties.
-During the year ended July 31, 2019, the Company acquired the remaining 50% interest in the above four Ontario cobalt prospects from an arm's length vendor at no costs.
-As of today, the Company holds a 100% interest in the above four Ontario cobalt prospects.
+On July 22, 2016, the Company entered into a share purchase agreement to purchase 100% of the issued and outstanding shares of Cobalt Locaters Inc., which held a 100% interest in two cobalt prospects in B.C. (the "Purcell Cobalt Prospect") and a 50% interest in four cobalt prospects in Ontario (the "Coleman Cobalt Prospect", the "Bucke Cobalt Prospect", the "Hector Cobalt Prospect", and the "Johnson Cobalt Prospect").
+The Company paid \$20,000 cash and issued 4,800,000 shares (valued at \$816,000) to acquire Cobalt Locaters Inc. The acquisition costs had been split evenly between these six cobalt properties.
+During the year ended July 31, 2018 the Company decided to drop certain claims for the Purcell Cobalt Prospect and fully wrote of prior acquisition costs and exploration costs totaling \$306,214.
+During the year ended July 31, 2019, the Company acquired the remaining 50% interest in the above four Ontario cobalt prospects from an arm's length vendor at no cost.